jakealaguna/sirup-kemenkes-scraper/README.md

 # SiRUP Kementerian Kesehatan Scraper

-Python automation untuk mengambil seluruh data paket pengadaan **Kementerian Kesehatan** dari website **SiRUP INAPROC** secara otomatis dan menyimpannya ke dalam format Microsoft Excel.

----
+Python-based automation tool for collecting public procurement package data from the SiRUP INAPROC website and exporting the results to Microsoft Excel.

 ## Features

-- Mengambil seluruh halaman secara otomatis
+- Automated extraction of procurement package data
-- Mendukung 100 data per halaman
+- Supports pagination (100 records per page)
-- Menyimpan hasil ke Excel (.xlsx)
+- Exports data to Excel (.xlsx)
-- Menggunakan Selenium WebDriver
+- Built with Selenium WebDriver
-- Mudah dijalankan di komputer lain

----
+- Easy to run on different computers

-## Technology
+## Technologies

 - Python
 - Selenium